Skip to main content

 “Are you scared?
 What if I impress you too much…” He smirked as she shook her head.
 "And you have a crush on me?"

 “Actually am waiting for Heer.”
-She suddenly realized it had been a long since Heer had gone for a walk.
+She suddenly realised it had been a long time since Heer had gone for a walk.
 “I don't know where she went.”

-“Don’t worry she is too smart not to get lost here!”
-Pratap realized his sarcasm didn’t amuse Ajabdeh much as she frowned making him stop.
+“Don’t worry, she is too smart not to get lost here!”
+Pratap realised his sarcasm didn’t amuse Ajabdeh much as she frowned, making him stop.

 “Are you taunting my sister…?”